apike/allenpike.com/_posts/2021-10-01-fight-for-outside-perspective.markdown

 Any leader that isn’t getting outside perspective is going to eventually get stuck.

-Unfortunately, with our own teams getting first crack at our calendars, and the shift to remote work sweeping away many a business lunch or chat over coffee, a lot of leaders are indeed getting stuck.
+Unfortunately, with our own teams getting first crack at our calendars, and the shift to remote work sweeping away many a business lunch or chat over coffee, a lot of leaders are getting stuck.
 Here's how it goes down.

 ## The War on Meetings
 Let’s say you find yourself with a calendar full of meetings.
 Purely hypothetically, of course.